sres_centres@sandwell.gov.uk

 Comfortable staffroom for group leaders

-Wheelchair access, along with an off-road wheelchair and wet room is available in the cottage
+Wheelchair access around the site with an all-terrain wheelchair available; wet room available in the cottage.
+Read more about accessibility here.

 Our 17-seat minibus is used to visit The Shropshire Hills, The Wrekin, and Lilleshall Abbey.